 Need Help With Addiction?
 All American Detox Is Here for You

 If some of these recommendations don’t suit your fancy or pique your interest, don’t worry, the world of self-help and “quit lit” books is so rich and deep.
 With a little research, you’ll no doubt find something up your alley.
-We’re pretty voracious readers at All American Detox so feel free to reach out and we tell you more of our faves.
+We’re pretty voracious readers at All American Detox so feel free to call us and we tell you more of our faves.